 I use vegetable oil whenever I don’t want the strong flavor of extra virgin olive oil.
 My favorite is canola oil, but a blend works well, too.
 This is what I normally choose when a baking recipe calls for melted butter.
-It’s what I use in my dairy free pancakes, and I also use it in my 2 minute aioli.

-Alternatively, you can use vegan buttery sticks the same way you would use shortening, but since they’re stored in the fridge, you’ll need to soften them.
+Alternatively, you can use vegan butter sticks the same way you would use shortening, but since they’re stored in the fridge, you’ll need to soften them.
 This isn’t something I choose often, but they work very well in baking recipes.
 It would work really well for biscuits or shortcake.

 Whenever I want to evenly coat something with a little butter flavor, I choose butter flavored cooking spray.
-It’s not something I use often, but I’m obsessed with putting it on my popcorn and I use it to make my dairy free croutons.